MatrixMike/ical-rs/README.md

 ## Overview

-There is several ways to use Ical depending on the level of parsing you want.
-Some new wrapper/formater could appeare in the next releases.
+There are several ways to use Ical depending on the level of parsing you want.
+Some new wrapper/formater could appear in the next releases.

-By default all the features are included but you can choose to include in you project only the needed ones.
+By default all the features are included but you can choose to include in your project only the needed ones.

 #### Warning
   The parsers (PropertyParser / IcalParser) only parse the content and set to uppercase the case-insensitive fields.
 No checks